DrHB/icecube-2nd-place/README.md

        LR_MAX 5e-4 \
        MOMS false

-#the results will be stored in the folder B_MODEL_32
+# The results will be stored in the folder B_MODEL_32
-#for the 2nd epoch we will resume the training from the checkpoint
+# For the 2nd epoch, we will resume training from the checkpoint
 python train.py config.json \
        MODEL DeepIceModel \
        MODEL_KWARGS.dim 384 \